wel97459/PasteVR/README.md

 # PasteVR
-A small tool for Copying and Pasting into NeosVR
+A small tool for Copying and Pasting, to and from NeosVR.